 Centering Racial Justice: How can we invest in the MASA community beyond “rapid response”?

-As part of an ongoing series, on October 16, 2018, the SRC hosted a funder briefing, “Making the Case for Inclusion of Muslim, Arab, and South Asian Communities into Racial Justice, Immigration Portfolios.”
+As part of an ongoing series, on October 16, 2018, the RTF hosted a funder briefing, “Making the Case for Inclusion of Muslim, Arab, and South Asian Communities into Racial Justice, Immigration Portfolios.”
 The briefing challenged philanthropic partners to examine personal and institutional biases against funding MASA communities and served as a means to educate funders on how MASA communities and policies impacting them are a critical part of the wider racial justice movement.
 This understanding is important for supporting the MASA community over the long term, and not just in response to “crisis.”

-Presenters included Deepa Iyer, Senior Fellow at Race Forward and part of the SRC-funded MASA Organizing Team; Connie Heller, Co-Director of the Linked Fate Fund for Justice and SRC donor partner; and Eric Ward, Executive Director of the Western States Center and Proteus Fund board member.
+Presenters included Deepa Iyer, Senior Fellow at Race Forward and part of the RTF-funded MASA Organizing Team; Connie Heller, Co-Director of the Linked Fate Fund for Justice and RTF donor partner; and Eric Ward, Executive Director of the Western States Center and Proteus Fund board member.
 Participants included national, regional, and local funders, some of whom are already funding MASA communities, and some of whom were interested in learning about how to “make the case” in their own institutions and communities.

 During the briefing, we discussed how MASA communities continue to exist in an increasingly Islamophobic, xenophobic, anti- immigrant, anti-black, and misogynistic environment around the country – seen as both physically threatening and culturally inferior by their fellow Americans, while also being targets of government policies aimed at securing the country from another terrorist attack.
 Panelists urged funders to be bold and push against the labeling of the MASA community issues as part of the “national security” landscape within their own institutions and the sector.
 In addition, panelists shared strategies for funders to think beyond rapid response giving and consider longer-term, sustainable funding to MASA communities, as Islamophobia is inextricably linked to structural racism in this country and the challenges for the MASA communities will continue regardless of which administration is in power.